swcarpentry/website/_posts/2016/09/2016-09-18-show-me-your-model.md

     but may all be red herrings.
     Yes,
+    it's hard to write unit tests for spreadsheets, but it's possible:
+    Felienne Hermans found that 8% of spreadsheets included tests like `if(A1<>5, "ERROR", "OK")`.
-    it's hard to write unit tests for spreadsheets, but most people who do statistics in Python or R don't write unit tests for their scripts, so the fact that they *could* is irrelevant.
+    I'd be surprised if more than 8% of people who do statistics in Python or R regularly write unit tests for their scripts, so the fact that they *could* is irrelevant.

 To be clear,